 Energy Efficiency Policy Options for Australian and New Zealand Data Centres (PDF 2.45MB) Equipment Energy Efficiency (E3) program

-NABERS Energy for data centres Australian Government
+NABERS Energy for data centres NSW Government on behalf the of Australian Government and state and territory governments

 Improving Data Centre Efficiencies AG Coombs